 The symptoms of anal fissure can be relieved by wheatgrass which, although you may not know it, has quite remarkable pain-relieving and healing properties.

 You may not need to change your diet, drink gallons of water, use stool softeners or load your bowel with fibre.
 You may also be relieved of the pain and bleeding that can be so distressing in this condition.

-Surgery, like botox injections and other expensive procedures should only be considered as a last resort.
+Surgery and other expensive procedures should only be considered as a last resort.

 Anal fissure - What is it?